PoomSmart/YTUHD/README.md

 Hardware accelerated VP9 decoder is technically added as of iOS 14 and YouTube has been utilizing it through a private entitlement `com.apple.coremedia.allow-alternate-video-decoder-selection` (All apps are equal is a lie).
 This decoder handles the resolutions up to 4K, although not all devices that can run iOS 14 get this decoder. iPhone SE (1st gen) is one example that hardware VP9 decoder is entirely absent from the firmware.

+Also, for those old devices they don't get `AppleAVD` driver which is essential for VP9 decoding to work.
+Such attempt to load VP9 decoder from `/System/Library/VideoDecoders/AVD.videodecoder` (provided that you can extract that from dyld_shared_cache of a new device) will result in `AVDRegister - AppleAVDCheckPlatform() returned FALSE`.

 ## Server ABR

 If you look at the source code, there is an enforcement to not use server ABR.
 The author has yet to figure out what ABR stands for but its purpose is to fetch the available formats (resolutions) of a video.